OWASP/DevGuide/03-Build/0x11-Cryptography.md

 When it comes to stored data-at-rest so that it is encrypted in an SQL database, there are three commonly practiced approaches:

 * The SQL database engine itself handles the encryption and decryption.
-Examples of this are Oracle Database "Transparent Data Encryption" and Microsoft SQL Server "Transparent Data Encryption" .
+Examples of this are Oracle Database "Transparent Data Encryption" and Microsoft SQL Server "Transparent Data Encryption".
 (We will refer to these as Oracle TDE and SQL Server TDE respectively, and just refer to the technology as TDE in general.)
 * The application code completely handles the encryption and decryption of the sensitive data before it is stored in and after it is retrieved from said database, as well as ensuring its authenticity.
 * An appropriate proxy (for example, MIT's CryptDB or a custom web service that clients start using to access the data rather than accessing it directly) between the application and the database handles all the encryption / decryption.